There are two basic breast implant shapes: Round and Teardrop. Understanding the differences in these designs is central to your implant selection.

 A key advantage to round implants is that a soft, smooth implant shell can be used.
 The smooth shell is generally less likely to be felt than a textured shell.
 And, the smooth shell tends to cause less implant ripples, thereby decreasing the chance of visible implant rippling through the skin.
 Also, round breast implants tend to be more fluid in the breasts compared to teardrop implants.
 That is, when the patient is standing the implant assumes a teardrop shape as the upper part of the implant collapses and the lower part fills with fluid.
 When the patient is lying flat, the breast implant takes a flat shape and tends to move to the outside of the breast.
 These changes, between standing and lying flat, appear natural and tend to be the natural movement and position a natural breast takes.
 Saline filled and silicone filled breast implants are both available in multiple round styles.

-Below is a form-stable cohesive gel Natrelle™ breast implant from Allergan.
+Above is a form-stable cohesive gel Natrelle™ breast implant from Allergan.
 The implant holds its teardrop shape because of the very dense silicone gel fill material.

 All teardrop implants have a textured shell.
 The textured shell is necessary to promote adherence of the implant to the surrounding tissues to limit the risk of implant movement or rotation.